 How did we get so muddled?
 The story is an intriguing one involving brain science, bestsellers, and a fair share of baloney.

 Back in 1992, when John Gray published Men are From Mars, Women are From Venus, he tapped into the public’s tremendous appetite for information about sex differences.
 Mars vs. Venus is about the gulf between men and women — a chasm so immense, Gray insists, that males and females may as well be from different planets.
-The book was a dizzying success — Gray’s website calls it “the most popular book of the decade” — and it continues to do well almost 20 years later, generating lucrative spinoffs including couples’ seminars, product endorsements, and revamped versions of the original book (the most recent volume is titled Venus on Fire, Mars on Ice.)
+The book was a dizzying success — Gray’s website calls it “the most popular book of the decade” — it generated lucrative spinoffs including couples’ seminars, product endorsements, and revamped versions of the original book (the most recent volume is titled Venus on Fire, Mars on Ice.)

 Over the last decade, a number of books identifying essential differences in the male and female brain have had popular appeal.
 One of these books, The Female Brain by University of California, San Francisco neuropsychiatrist Louann Brizendine, is a bestseller that has been published in 26 countries.